jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Though not included by the GoF, there is a creational pattern for this behavior: __Multiton__, which is a portmanteau of _Multiple_ and _Singleton_.
 Multiton describes __what__ it does.
 Flyweight describes __how__ it does it.
 I view them as two patterns for the same concept approached from two different directions: __What__ vs __How__.
 As I alluded to in my opening sentence, I think the GoF should have focused upon its creational aspects and possibly Multiton would have been a better name.
 But since Flyweight is the name they chose, I'll stick with it for the rest of this blog.

 I view Flyweight is an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Sington as a special case of Flyweight.
+While I'm not a fan of Singleton, I do tend to appreciate Flyweight, even if it's a more general case of Singleton.

 Regardless of its categorization, I've not much liked the name Flyweight either.
 I think it's based upon [weight class](https://en.wikipedia.org/wiki/Weight_class_(boxing)) in boxing, where [flyweight](https://en.wikipedia.org/wiki/Flyweight) is the lightest weight class.
 The pattern focuses upon keeping memory acquisition lean and clean.